c4tk/c4tk/src/content/events/austin/2014/challenges/2foster_families.md

 Create films to bring awareness to the plight of children in the foster care system while recruiting and encouraging foster and adoptive families.

-Create games to help foster children in your community overcome trauma, and develop stronger bonds and trust with others members of their foster families
+Create games to help foster children in your community overcome trauma, and develop stronger bonds and trust with other members of their foster families